parameter1/leads-sync/README.md

 ## To dos
+- determine how to handle isNewsletter and rollupMetrics on sends/deployments
 - ensure events will work with current data model
 - update mc models (sends, etc) to support multiple rels
 - update resolvers to support multiple rels